-INTRODUCTION: Tell why you are writing.
-Name the position for which you are applying and how you heard about it, also include date of posting.
-You can refer employer to attached resume in this paragraph or wait until last paragraph.
+INTRODUCTION: Tell them why you are writing.
+Name the position for which you are applying, how you heard about it and the date of posting.
+You can refer the employer to the attached resume in this paragraph or wait until the last paragraph.

 BODY: Tell the employer how your skills match those needed for the job.
-Use resume verbs (e.g. planned, organized, completed) to describe your skills as they relate to the job.
+Use resume verbs like planned, organized and completed to describe your skills as they relate to the job.
 When answering an advertisement, make sure to include all the requirements listed in the ad.
 This makes it easy to match you to the job.
 Always refer to the job posting.

 CLOSING: Ask for an interview.
-Use an appropriate closing to pave the way for an interview by suggesting a meeting to further discuss your qualifications and that you are awaiting an immediate and favorable reply.
+Use the closing to suggest a meeting to further discuss your qualifications, and that you are awaiting an immediate and favorable reply.
 You can refer to your attached resume here if you have not mentioned it earlier.
 Always thank the employer for their time.

 Since up to 80% of jobs are not openly advertised, it is important to use proactive strategies in your job search.

 - Identify companies that recruit in your area.